-UDOT's Motor Carrier Division operates eight fully staffed ports of entry in Utah.
-In addition, there are three other port of entry sites that are operated at different times during the week from staff from the other ports of entry and UHP personnel.
+UDOT's Motor Carrier Division (MCD) operates eight fully-staffed fixed facility ports of entry in Utah.
+In addition, there is three other port of entry sites that not regularly staffed but are operated at different times during the week from staff from the other ports of entry and Utah Highway Patrol (UHP) personnel.
 Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff those fixed facilities.
 The authority of these employees does not extend beyond the borders of the fixed facility.